NHQ/infinite-christmas/notes.md

 ## provider nodes

-* can set own prices, and publicize some small amount of advertisement in metadata for open marketses.
+* can set own prices
-* easily addressable
 * payment rec't verification
 * can form peer node swarms, similar to a mining pool
 * possible built-in referal payment system for open affiliations and automatic incentive for infinte blob increase[1]